 Section 17 Within the Congregation

-(1) It is the duty of the Pastor, to whom a Pastor’s post has been entrusted, to preach the gospel publicly and to administer the sacraments within that congregation.
+(1) It is the duty of the Pastor, to whom a Pastor’s post has been entrusted, to preach the gospel publicly and to administer the Sacraments within that congregation.

 (2) His assignment obliges the Pastor to lead worship services, to perform official duties and to provide religious instruction and pastoral care.
 It also comprises duties, which flow from structured joint actions between his congregation and others.